jinzh23/upsouth-chatbot/README.md

 ### **Instructions:**

-- Make sure Amazon Lex Chatbot is built and configured correctly.
+- Make sure Amazon Lex Chatbot is built, tested and configured correctly.
 - In the Server directory you require: botId, botAliasId, region and the language the bot was built with.
 - Security credentials are important in order to access the Amazon Lex Chatbot.
 For the purposes of this practice environment, we will be using the [AWS shared credentials file environment variable](https://docs.aws.amazon.com/sdkref/latest/guide/creds-config-files.html).